How can I enable/disable mutual TLS after I installed Istio?

-How can I use Kubernetes liveness and readiness for service health check when mutual TLS is enabled?
+How can I use Kubernetes liveness and readiness for pod health checks when mutual TLS is enabled?

-If mutual TLS is enabled, http and tcp health checks from the kubelet will not work since the kubelet does not have Istio-issued certificates.
+If mutual TLS is enabled, HTTP and TCP health checks from the kubelet will not work without modification, since the kubelet does not have Istio-issued certificates.

-You can use a separate port for health check and enable mutual TLS only on the regular service port.
-Refer to Health checking of Istio services for more information.
+Using a separate port for health checks and enabling mutual TLS only on the regular service port.
+Please refer to Health Checking of Istio Services for more information.

 An example of a readiness probe: